aki-null/GaussianBlurURP/README.md

-Separable Gaussian Blur for URP
+Gaussian Blur for URP
 ===

 ![Example output](Example.jpg)

-Separable Gaussian blur function with configurable sigma and radius.
+Optimized Gaussian blur function with configurable sigma and radius.

 1. Play around with sigma and radius values to find the optimal parameters.
 2. Replace the sigma and radius parameters with literal values to let the Unity shader compiler produce efficient code.
 3. `#define GAUSSIAN_BLUR_UNROLL 1` before including this file.

-Do NOT use this function if parameters are dynamic for the shipping product.

 Usage
 ---